Making your own pool filter repairs is the subject of today’s post.

 Hayward DE Filter Repairs

 DE Filter Grid Replacement: Every 10 years or so, DE filter grid fabric starts to break down and develop holes or rips.
 When one goes, the others will soon follow.
-Brett wrote a post with great pictures on how to change DE filter grids in 6 easy steps, but here’s the 5-step executive summary.
+Brett wrote a how to replace your DE filter grids in 6 easy steps post with great pictures on how to change out DE filter grids, but here’s the 5-step executive summary.

 - Remove wing nuts on top of manifold to disassemble completely.

 - Place the manifold upside down on two bricks facing upwards.